AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 * When checking a dataflow run, you might encounter the following error message: `Unknown errors encountered while pushing events to the destination.
 Please contact the administrator and try again.`
     ![Platform UI screenshot showing error.](../../assets/catalog/email-marketing/salesforce-marketing-cloud-exact-target/error.png)

-    * To fix this error, verify that the **[!UICONTROL Mapping ID]** that you provided in the activation workflow to the [!DNL (API) Salesforce Marketing Cloud] destination exactly matches the value of the custom field type you created in [!DNL Salesforce Marketing Cloud].
-Refer to the [Create custom field within [!DNL Salesforce Marketing Cloud]](#prerequisites-custom-field) section for guidance.
+    * To fix this error, verify that the **[!UICONTROL Mapping ID]** that you provided in the activation workflow to the [!DNL (API) Salesforce Marketing Cloud] destination exactly matches the name of the attribute you created in [!DNL Salesforce Marketing Cloud].
+Refer to the [Create attribute within [!DNL Salesforce Marketing Cloud]](#prerequisites-custom-field) section for guidance.

 * When activating a segment, you might obtain an error message: `The client's IP address is unauthorized for this account.
 Allowlist the client's IP address...`
     * To fix this error, contact your [!DNL Salesforce Marketing Cloud] account administrator to add [Experience Platform IP addresses](/help/destinations/catalog/streaming/ip-address-allow-list.md) to your [!DNL Salesforce Marketing Cloud] accounts' trusted IP ranges.
 Refer to the [!DNL Salesforce Marketing Cloud] [IP Addresses for Inclusion on Allowlists in Marketing Cloud](https://help.salesforce.com/s/articleView?id=sf.mc_es_ip_addresses_for_inclusion.htm&type=5) documentation if you need additional guidance.